Kenya Wildlife Service: History

-On 20 July 2011 Kenya’s President Mwai Kibaki set on fire nearly 5 tonnes of elephant ivory (335 tusks), with an estimated value of USD$16m.
+On 20 July 2011 Kenya’s President Mwai Kibaki set on fire nearly 5 tonnes of elephant ivory (335 tusks), with an estimated value of US$16m.

 On 30 April 2016, Kenyan President Uhuru Kenyatta set alight the largest ever pile of ivory for destruction in the Nairobi National Park.
 The pile consisted of 105 tonnes of elephant ivory from about 8,000 elephants and 1.35 tonnes of horns from 343 rhinoceroses.
 Estimates for the total black market value of the destroyed contraband range from $150 million to $220 million.
 The ivory was transported to the site in shipping containers then stacked into towers up to 10 ft (3.0 m) tall and 20 ft (6.1 m) in diameter.
 The ivory towers took personnel from the Kenya Wildlife Service ten days to build.
 The pyre also contained exotic animal skins.
 The amount of ivory destroyed equaled about 5% of the global stock.
 Gabonese President Ali Bongo Ondimba was also in attendance.